Banana Pudding Cheesecake

 • Spread with a spatula to smooth it out.

-• Create a water bath by placing the cheesecake pan in a larger roasting pan.
-Then add enough hot water to fill the pan halfway up the side of the cheesecake pan.
+• Place the cheesecake pan in a larger roasting pan.
+Then add a few inches of hot water to the roasting pan to form a water bath.

 • Bake the cheesecake in the preheated 325ยบF oven for about 70 to 85 minutes.